STupidLord/Python-Shenanigans/README.md

 HOWEVER, I personally attribute the completely absurdity of these files to me having random moments where I start making python code every few months.

 Rule of thumb, expect every py file to not work because it's made by me.

+# Spelling
+I can't spell, especially since I like to code at midnight when half asleep.